kajuna0amendez/Pytorch/README.md

 # Pytorch

-Here, we are implementing a series of functions for the class on Neural Networks and Deeplearning
+Here, we are implementing a series of algorithms using pytorch

+## Multilayer Perceptron
+Here, we did not use the automatic differentiation at the pytorch but your own version.